 It can feel nearly impossible to make a claim of sexual harassment if you do not have ample evidence.
 Gathering the proper evidence can also be a difficult, emotional, and confusing process.
 An accomplished sexual harassment attorney will be able to explain what evidence you need, how much evidence may be necessary, and what the potential outcomes of your case may be.
 The assistance and support of a Los Angeles sexual harassment attorney can be an invaluable resource.

 Navigating the legal system can be difficult, especially for those who are not familiar with it.
 Many steps must be completed in a timely manner, extensive documentation to keep track of, and legal processes must be followed.
-An experienced Los Angeles sexual harassment attorney can make the process easier by offering three key supports.
+An experienced Los Angeles sexual harassment lawyer can make the process easier by offering three key supports.

 Choosing to pursue legal action as the result of sexual harassment in the workplace can be scary.
 You may face retaliation from coworkers or supervisors, and you may lose your income if you are forced to leave your job.
 The knowledge, experience, and support of an accomplished Los Angeles sexual harassment attorney can give you peace of mind as your case is processed.